jaickler/TableTop-Intern/readme.md

-# DM Intern
+# TableTop Intern
-An intern for the busy Dungeon Master.
-Dm Intern(DMI) remembers important facts about you r conversations using knowledge graphs.
+An intern for the busy Game Master.
+TableTop Intern(TTI) remembers important facts about you r conversations using knowledge graphs.
 This means that as you talk more with your Intern about your game it will continue to learn.

 # Usage
 Example usage for a CLI tool is in main.py.
 You can run this example using: \